Amar Goswami: Delhi and focus on cosmopolitan life

 After coming to Delhi, he changed his style of writing, which included the life, problems and the struggle of common man and middle class society in the metropolitan city.
 He used his wit to highlight the struggle of the common man and he wrote some of the masterpieces like Kalakar, Harap Ram Gadap, Buzo Bahadur, Juta, Apna Utsav, Govind Gatha etc.

 His first collection of short stories "Himayati" was published in 1986, since then more than 25 books, which includes collection of short stories, novel, children books and books especially written for National Book Trust campaign on Adult Education were published.
 Also, he translated more than 70 books from Bengali to Hindi.
 He was also a part of expert panel of NCERT workshops conducted on syllabus design and selection of stories for Hindi subject.

 Style of writing

-He is the master of writing satire and brings light to some of the common events happening around us.
-And his writing focuses only towards the common man's problems like super fast life of metropolitans, human relation, corruption, social discrimination, poverty and government policies and he also focused on different aspect of nature of the human being (preachers don't follow what they preach).
+He is considered to be a master of satirical writing.
+His writing often focuses on the problems of the common man, such as the super fast life of metropolitan areas, human relations, corruption, social discrimination, poverty, and government policies.
+He also focused on different aspects of human nature (preachers don't follow what they preach).
 He was able to connect people with his writing.

 Is Daur Mein Hamsafar

 This is the only published of the two novels that have been written by him.
-This novel casts multiple characters and has beautifully developed all the characters.
-The most important and powerful character of this novel is Ananya who epitomises the empowerment of women in the shining India.
+The main character of this novel is Ananya who epitomises the empowerment of women in the India.